-Carry a scarf in your backpack so you can cover your shoulders when entering the Vatican Museums and St. Peter's Basilica.
+Carry a scarf in your backpack to cover your shoulders when entering the Vatican Museums and St. Peter's Basilica.

 Frequently asked questions

-How many galleries are in the Vatican Museums?
+How many galleries are there in the Vatican Museums?

-The Vatican Museums consist of a staggering 54 different galleries (named salas), the last sala is the Sistine Chapel.
-Of them, notable galleries include the Gallery of Maps, the Raphael Rooms, the Borgia Apartment and the Pinacoteca Vaticana.
+The Vatican Museums consist of 54 different galleries, the last of which is the Sistine Chapel.
+These include the Gallery of Maps, the Raphael Rooms, the Borgia Apartment and the Vatican Picture Gallery.